yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 SSTable (Sorted-String Table)
 * A segment file that have entries sorted by key and also include offset index of those.
-* handle large amount of data. sparse index
+* handle large amount of data. sparse index use small memory. data compression

 LSM Tree (Log-Structured Merge-Tree)